How I Found a Message in a Bottle Older Than Me – By Stepping on It!

 As you can see, I was the only passenger.
 I felt like a celebrity!
 A dirty, exhausted celebrity with two suitcases full of beach garbage…but a celebrity nonetheless!

-I took the bottle home to Chicago, where I was living at the time, and snapped a few photos of it before I opened it:
+I took the bottle home to Chicago where I lived at the time, and snapped a few photos before I opened it:

 On a cold, snowy night in early March, my roommates were gone, and I was home alone.
 It was dark and silent outside; inside, the bottle reflected the orange glow of our space heater.